6 Types of Contract Management Risks And How To Mitigate

 The challenge with contract lifecycle management is that most legal teams don’t know the risks or even how to avoid the most common pitfalls.
 At the same time, they’re moving quickly between “lanes,” walking the line between multiple departments within an organization.
 This exposes organizations to legal risk, breach of contract, and even public scandal.

-To help you stay a step ahead, we’ve outlined the most common types of contract risks and what you can do to prevent and mitigate setbacks.
+To help you stay a step ahead, we’ve outlined the most common types of contract management risks and what you can do to prevent and mitigate setbacks.

 What Are Contract Management Risks?